yzjedu/Lab2/README.md

    Any key takeaways?
    Do you think you learned what you were supposed to learn for this lab?
    What was it like working with your partner?

-As a reminder, reflections count toward your participation grade.